Hive-Academy/roocode-generator/templates/rules/boomerang-rules.md

 1. Review code review report for any outstanding issues
 2. Verify all quality gates have been passed
+3. Verify all documentation is in the correct locations:
+   - Architecture documents in docs/architecture/
+   - Implementation plans in docs/implementation-plans/
+   - Technical specifications in docs/specs/
+   - Review reports in reviews/
-3. Complete the `completion-report-template.md`
+4. Complete the `completion-report-template.md`
-4. Ensure all documentation is finalized
+5. Ensure all documentation is finalized

 ### Final Delivery